morrisond23/CSC6301/README.md

 ## How to help

-Reach out to my Merrimack email, which I will not be posting here for security reasons.
+Reach out to my Merrimack email, which I will **not** be posting here for privacy reasons.

 ## Who maintains this project?